serwy/shellctx/README.md

     $ ctx shell server port
     Serving HTTP on 0.0.0.0 port 9999 (http://0.0.0.0:9999/) ...

+`dryshell` - prints the command passed to the shell without executing

 `exec` - uses the key to get the executable, and the additional arguments are passed directly to the executable.

     $ ctx exec server 9999
     Serving HTTP on 0.0.0.0 port 9999 (http://0.0.0.0:9999/) ...

+`dryexec` - prints the arguments passed to the executable without executing.

 `set` - set a key to a value